Hurrrrrr/vindicate/README.md

 This is my first independent coding project.
 Doubtless there are many best practices not practiced.
 The original implementation is done in Python because I prefer working in it and I wanted to learn how to use Python to build a webapp.
+I've written this code to favour readability over performance, since I intend to use this as a portfolio piece.

-Technologies/skills which are new to me for this project:
+New-to-me technologies/skills which I learned for this project:
+    software architecture design
-    using and manipulating SQL in Python
+    CRUDing SQL in Python
     using GPT4 for coding assistance
-    porting a project from Python to webapp software architecture design
-    adding Gaussian noise to data to produce normally-distributed randomness
+    porting a project from Python to webapp adding Gaussian noise to data to produce normally-distributed randomness

 GPT4 was used primarily for input on the architecture of this app, as well as